Multiplicative Bias Corrected Nonparametric Smoothers: Theoretical Analysis of Multiplicative Bias Reduction

 \subsection{Main results}

 We deduce from Proposition \ref{stochastic} and Lemma \ref{proba} the following Theorem. \begin{theo} Under the assumptions (1)-(6), the estimator $\widehat m_n$ satisfies:

 and

-\end{theo} If the bandwidth $h_0$ of the pilot estimator converges to zero much slower than $h_1$, then $\widehat m_n$ has the same asymptotic variance as the local linear smoother of the original data with bandwidth $h_1$.
+\end{theo} We deduce from Theorem \ref{main} that if the bandwidth $h_0$ of the pilot estimator converges to zero much slower than $h_1$, then $\widehat m_n$ has exactly the same asymptotic variance as the local linear smoother of the original data with bandwidth $h_1$.
 However, for finite samples, the two step local linear smoother can have a slightly larger variance depending on the choice of $h_0$.
-A limited Taylor expansion of $\mu_n(x)$ leads to the following result. \begin{theo} Under the assumptions (1)-(6), the estimator $\widehat m_n$ satisfies:
+For the bias term, a limited Taylor expansion of $\mu_n(x)$ leads to the following result. \begin{theo} Under the assumptions (1)-(6), the estimator $\widehat m_n$ satisfies:

-\end{theo} Combining Theorem \ref{main} and Theorem \ref{main2}, we conclude that the multiplicative adjustment performs a bias reduction on the pilot estimator without increasing the asymptotic variance.
+\end{theo} It is worth pointing out that we only suppose that the regression function is twice continuously differentiable.
+We do not add smoothness assumptions.
+For a study of the local linear estimate in the presence of jumps in the derivative, we refer the reader to \cite{desgij2009}.
+Combining Theorem \ref{main} and Theorem \ref{main2}, we conclude that the multiplicative adjustment performs a bias reduction on the pilot estimator without increasing the asymptotic variance.
 The asymptotic behavior of the bandwidths $h_0$ and $h_1$ is constrained by assumption 6.
 However, it is easily seen that this assumption is satisfied for a large set of values of $h_0$ and $h_1$.
 For example, the choice $h_1=c_1n^{-1/5}$ and $h_0=c_0n^{-\alpha}$ for $0<\alpha<1/5$ leads to

 and